SaltwaterC/ftp-get/README.md

 ## About ![still maintained](http://stillmaintained.com/SaltwaterC/ftp-get.png)

 Simple FTP client for node.js.
 Useful for downloading files from a remote location, therefore it implements just a small subset of the FTP protocol.
 Includes a method, modeled after HTTP's HEAD in order to check the existence of a remote resource without downloading its contents.
-All the data connections use the passive mode.
-The error reporting was implemented with care.
-Although it it used in production, it may still fail with exotic FTP servers that do things in their own weird way.
+The ftp.head() method uses the FTP SIZE command which a RFC 3659 extension to the protocol, since 2007.

 ## Installation